 Try driving through Moeraki without stopping to stare and clamber on the beach boulders—we dare you!
 This North Otago beach is littered with unusual and extra-terrestrial-like spherical, boulders that span up to two-metres high and weigh several tonnes!
 With their enormous size and random placement, this beach is a haven for inquisitive folk wanting to see what the boulders are truly about.
 Jump from boulder to boulder, look out for nearby sea-life and marvel at the fact that you have visited one of New Zealand’s oddest and extraordinary wonders!

-The Blue Springs at Pututuru just don’t seem real.
+The Blue Springs at Putaruru just don’t seem real.
 With its intensely, crystal-clear blue waters and surrounding luscious plant life, they wouldn’t look out of place in a Disney animation.
 It comes at no surprise that 70% of New Zealand’s bottled water is supplied from here.
-Take a short board walk through the foliage and be treated to magical views of the clear waters and coral life beneath.
+Take a short boardwalk walk through the foliage and be treated to magical views of the clear waters and coral life beneath.
 PS. keep an eye out for fairies!

 Hot Water Beach